A comprehensive list of terms and acronyms used on the Funded Agency Channel website

-CRISSP is a flexible client information and case management system, developed by the Department of Health and Human Services for the community services sector.
+CRISSP is a flexible client information and case management system, developed by the Department of Families, Fairness and Housing for the community services sector.
 It provides an extensive range of functions for recording client information, assisting case management and enabling electronic reporting of data required by the department.

 Financial accountability requirements